 Rob: What did you think of his proposal?

 Dr. Pfau: At that time I was more mixed that it could potentially work but not necessarily.
 Usually, advocates of those sorts of proposals will say, “The stock market earns 7 percent after inflation so it’s ridiculous not to just put all your money in the stock market.”
 And I had a more nuanced approach to that.
 In hindsight, I realized increasingly as well that for most Americans it really is helpful to have a defined benefit pension.
 Social security has inflation protection, longevity protection, and market protection.
-So it’s really very important to start carving up a part of it to create personal accounts and reducing the amount of the traditional social security benefit.
+So it’s really very important to start carving up a part of it to create personal accounts and reduce the amount of the traditional social security benefit.
 I think that would be problematic for a lot of Americans.

 Rob: Right.
 Let me move to a slightly different topic.
 I get this question a lot from those who listen to this podcast.
 And that is, as they’re nearing retirement, how should they be investing their money?
-I know, in fact, you have a recent article on your blog about glide-paths.
-There was some talk about inverse glide-paths and all that.
+I know, in fact, you have a recent article on your blog about glide paths.
+There was some talk about inverse glide paths and all that.
 Should you go from a lot of equities to fewer equities as you get closer to retirement, and then into retirement?
 Or should you do something else?
 What’s your view and what’s the available research out there on how folks should invest their retirement as they are getting near to the age for them to retire?

-Dr. Pfau: The way I really think about this is to follow a U-shaped lifetime stock allocation glide-path.
-But I’m comfortable with the notion behind target date funds and things in the pre-retirement period.
+Dr. Pfau: The way I really think about this is to follow a U-shaped lifetime stock allocation glide path.
+But I’m comfortable with the notion behind target-date funds and things in the pre-retirement period.
 When people are young, they tend to have a higher stock allocation and they reduce that stock allocation as they get near their retirement date.
-How far they reduce it really depends on a case-by-case basis of how comfortable someone is with the market volatility and how much capacity they have to take risk and so forth.
+How far they reduce it really depends on a case-by-case basis of how comfortable someone is with the market volatility and how much capacity they have to take risks and so forth.
 But then, the question is: what do you do post-retirement?
-Traditional target date funds are generally somehow linked to either holding a steady stock allocation or continuing to decrease the stock allocation post-retirement.
+Traditional target-date funds are generally somehow linked to either holding a steady stock allocation or continuing to decrease the stock allocation post-retirement.
 I’ve done some research with Michael Kitces where we talk about, actually as a risk management strategy, to gradually increase the stock allocation post-retirement.
 But that means starting off retirement with a lower stock allocation than you might otherwise have.
-In response to a lot of the research, there’s really two completely different schools of thought about how to plan for retirement.
+In response to a lot of the research, there are really two completely different schools of thought about how to plan for retirement.
 The one school of thought about using an investment portfolio and spending from the portfolio recommends generally that retirees have 50 to 75 percent stocks in retirement.
 In response to that, I don’t think everyone is comfortable with that high a stock allocation, and they don’t necessarily need to have that high a stock allocation throughout retirement as the basic starting point of this idea of a U-shaped glide-path.